Carpal Surgery Doctor Questions

 You will either have a general or local (including nerve block) type of anesthetic.
 It all depends on the type of surgery you have.
 Discuss these options, and whether or not you will meet with an anesthesiologist in advance to discuss all allergies.
 Don’t be afraid to ask your carpal surgery doctor questions that he or she may find intimidating.

-Make sure your surgeon operates on the right arm!
+Make sure your surgeon operates on the correct hand!

 You’ve heard of the people who scheduled an appendix removal only to have a leg amputated.
 This is not urban legend but unfortunately happens every day.
 Request that the surgeon pre-operatively confirms and marks the surgical site as you watch.
 Don’t be shy – ask your carpal tunnel surgery doctor questions that are provocative.